 The parent/guardian may request, through the Coordinator, Special Education Services, an opportunity to meet to attempt to resolve any outstanding issues.
 The Coordinator, Special Education Services will consult with the Superintendent of Education, Special Education Services, to establish an opportunity for this to occur.
-In some cases it may be determined that a meeting of the parents/guardians and Board staff may be sufficient to settle any outstanding matters, while in other cases it may be necessary to engage the services of a mediator as a neutral third party.
+In some cases it may be determined that a meeting of the parents/guardians and school board staff may be sufficient to settle any outstanding matters, while in other cases it may be necessary to engage the services of a mediator as a neutral third party.

-The Ministry of Education has created an excellent resource called Shared Solutions.
+The Ministry of Education has created an excellent resource called Shared Solutions: A Guide to Preventing and Resolving Conflicts Regarding Programs and Services for Students with Special Education Needs.
 This resource can be found on the Ministry of Education website and provides helpful strategies to support parents/guardians and school boards working together to prevent and resolve conflicts.